RSDKModding/RSDKv3-Decompilation/README.md

 ## Web
 * Clone the repo with the following command and CD into it.
-* Copy your "Data.rsdk" file into the repository folder, and libtheoradec.a
+* Copy your "Data.rsdk" file into the repository folder, libtheoradec.a, and settings.ini
 * Ensure that you have emscripten installed, then run the command "make WEB=1"

 ## Unofficial Branches